 1. Test Increasing Brand Awareness with Target Impression Share Bidding

 Google has a smart bidding type that is perfect for increasing brand awareness: Target Impression Share.
+This strategy is frequently used by the Best PPC agency in Dubai when the goal is to dominate top-of-page visibility and strengthen brand recall.

 How to Get Started